This fragrant green lentil soup – inspired by Pret a Manger – is packed with veggies and warming Moroccan spices.

 - Potatoes: You can use russet, white, or Yukon golds.
 For a twist, use sweet potatoes instead!

-Lentil Soup Health Benefits
+Green Lentil Soup Health Benefits

 Green lentil soup is a healthy option for lunch or dinner because of the star ingredient: lentils, which are a superfood in every right.
 These eco-friendly and inexpensive legumes are packed with iron, magnesium, zinc, and folate.
 They’re also rich in fiber, and 1 cup of cooked lentils has over 17 grams of protein (i.e. as much as a serving of salmon).
 So, if lentils aren’t a part of your life yet, I highly encourage you to experiment with them.

-Sweat the Vegetables: Cook the onion, carrot, and celery with olive oil and salt until soft, about 10 minutes.
+Cook the onion, carrot, and celery with olive oil and salt until soft, about 10 minutes.
 Then stir in the minced garlic, tomato paste, and spices, and cook for another minute.

-Start Simmering the Soup: Next, add the lentils, broth, and bay leaves (if using), cover the pot, and bring to a boil.
+Next, add the lentils, broth, and bay leaves (if using), cover the pot, and bring to a boil.

-Add the Potatoes: Once the broth is boiling, add the potatoes, and reduce the heat to low.
+Once the broth is boiling, add the potatoes, and reduce the heat to low.
 Gently simmer the soup with the lid ajar until the lentils are tender and the potatoes are cooked through, about 45 minutes.
 If it starts to get too thick, add a splash more water/broth.

-Serve the Soup: Garnished with parsley, if you want.
+Garnished with parsley, if you want.

 Make-Ahead Tips

-This vegan lentil soup tastes even better after it sits and keeps well in the fridge for up to 5 days.
+This green lentil soup tastes even better after it sits and keeps well in the fridge for up to 5 days.
 If it gets too thick, thin it out with a splash of water when reheating.
 Alternatively, you can freeze it for up to 3 months.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag @thenewbaguette on Instagram with your creation.

-PrintMoroccan Green Lentil Soup (Vegan)
+PrintMoroccan Green Lentil Soup

 - Prep Time: 15 minutes